 There are primarily seven purposes for conducting a discovery.
-They include: understanding the nature of the other side’s case; obtaining a preview of the documentary evidence; gaining admissions for use at trial; committing an opposing witness to his testimony; fixing and narrowing the matters really in issue in the litigation; gaining a sense of the personalities of some of the witnesses who counsel will cross-examine at trial; 3 and gathering information to facilitate settlement.
+They include: understanding the nature of the other side’s case; obtaining a preview of the documentary evidence; gaining admissions for use at trial; committing an opposing witness to their testimony; fixing and narrowing the matters really in issue in the litigation; gaining a sense of the personalities of some of the witnesses who counsel will cross-examine at trial; 3 and gathering information to facilitate settlement.
 Additionally, the testimony from the discovery can be used by counsel at trial for a variety of purposes including contradicting the testimony of a trial witness.

 Who may be examined and what is the scope of the Discovery?